Davcik/Excell-file-Ecommerce-exercise/README.md

 3. Scalable Structure

   You can add more courses to ProductMix and Pricing, extend months, or modify expenses.
-  The formulas will adapt if you extend ranges.
+  The formulas will adapt if you extend the ranges.

 4. Excel Output